All the flavors of lasagna packed into a bowl of delicious, cheesy goodness. Easy Lasagna Soup is a favorite the whole family will love!

 Then I moved out and fell in love with lasagna and all its cheesy, decadent layers.
 I cooked my new love again and again.
 I just couldn’t get enough.

 I cooked lasagna for my family.
 And I cooked it for Halmoni.
 I don’t know why but Koreans love lasagna, too.
 Honestly, who doesn’t?
 Halmoni liked to eat it with kimchi and rice on the side. 🙂

-Honestly, though, it can be a bit of a pain to make.
-The bolognese sauce takes hours of simmering.
-The bechamel requires careful attention.
-And if you’re making homemade lasagne noodles — well, that takes work, too.
+The only negative was that lasagna was a bit of a pain to make from scratch.
+The bolognese sauce took hours of simmering.
+The bechamel required careful attention.
+And if homemade lasagne noodles were involved — well, that took even longer.

 1) Saute vegetables with spices (except bay leaves) and salt.
 The vegetables should be soft and slightly brown.

 2) Add sausage and break up with a wooden spoon, until no pink remains.

 3) Add tomato paste and mix around with wooden spoon until slightly darkened.
 The tomato paste thickens the soup and adds depth and richness.
 If, however, you forgot to buy tomato paste (like I did here!), that’s ok.
 I’ve made this plenty of times without tomato paste and it still tastes great.
 The broth comes out a bit thinner.

 4) Add tomatoes, chicken stock, and bay leaves.
 Bring to a boil.
 Reduce heat and simmer for 25-30 minutes with lid partly on/off.

 5) While the soup simmers, pour the pasta directly into soup pot and simmer for 6-8 minutes.